 Being able to communicate can enable individuals to continue to work, more fully engage with others, and remain actively involved in personal and health care decisions enhancing quality of life.

-Simple to operate, Essence requires little or no training and there's no new language system to learn.
-When deteriorating motor abilities make typing difficult, Essence can be accessed using electronic switches, head-pointing systems, or one of PRC's state-of-the-art eye-tracking systems: ECOpoint™ (Essence PRO) or NuEye™ (Accent 1200 and Accent 1000).
+The Essence vocabulary requires little or no training and there's no new language system to learn.
+When deteriorating motor abilities make typing difficult, Essence can be accessed using electronic switches, head-pointing systems and the PRC state-of-the-art eye-tracking systems NuEye™ (Accent 1400 and Accent 1000).

 Additional features available in Essence include:

 - Pre-stored vocabulary and word prediction software for fast communication

 - Abbreviated expansion capability that saves key strokes by converting typed abbreviations into full words and phrases

 - An alarm function for soliciting help when needed

 - "Remind Me" appointment tool